-3.1.
+- 3.1.
 Principal Office.
-The principal office of the Corporation shall be in the City of Washington, District of Columbia.
+The principal office of the Corporation shall be in the City of Washington, District of Columbia. - 3.2.

-3.2.
 Other Offices.
-The Governing Board of the Corporation ("Governing Board") may designate other office locations, outside of the District of Columbia, as the Governing Board may determine are necessary or appropriate to meet the Corporation's objectives.
+The Governing Board of the Corporation (the "Governing Board") may designate other office locations, within or without the District of Columbia, as the Governing Board may determine are necessary or appropriate to meet the Governing Board's objectives. - 3.3.
+Agent and Office for Service of Process.
+The Secretary (or Acting Secretary, as applicable) of the Corporation shall serve as the agent of the Corporation upon whom any process, notice or demand required or permitted by law to be served upon the Corporation may be served.
+The office of the Corporation for purposes of such service of process, notice or demand shall initially be the office located at 1666 K Street, NW, Washington, DC 20006.

-ARTICLE IV GOVERNING BOARD
+ARTICLE IVGOVERNING BOARD

-4.1.
+- 4.1.
 Composition.
-The Governing Board shall consist of those persons appointed thereto by the Securities and Exchange Commission, pursuant to Section 101 of the Act.
+The Governing Board shall consist of those persons appointed thereto by the Securities and Exchange Commission, pursuant to Section 101 of the Act. - 4.2.

-4.2.
 Powers and Duties.
-The Governing Board shall have such powers and duties as are provided in Title I of the Act.

-4.3.
-Quorum and Majority.
-A majority of the members of the Governing Board shall constitute a quorum.
-An act approved by majority vote of the members of the Governing Board present at a meeting of the Board at which a quorum is present shall be the act of the Board.
-If a Board member has recused himself or herself from a decision, and a quorum of otherwise qualified Board members cannot be assembled in time to meet the exigencies of that particular situation, the recused Board member may be counted for quorum purposes only.
-As used in this section, "the exigencies of that particular situation" shall be defined to require circumstances in which the Board is required to act within a limited period of time or in which the public interest or the protection of investors otherwise prevent the deferral of action until a quorum of non-recused Board members is available.
+The Governing Board shall have such powers and duties as are provided in Title I of the Act. - 4.3.
+Quorum.
+A majority of the members of the Governing Board shall constitute a quorum. - 4.4.
+Board Action.
+Any act (i) authorized by majority vote of the members of the Governing Board present at a meeting of the Governing Board at which a quorum is present, or (ii) authorized by at least a majority of the Governing Board (other than at a meeting of the Governing Board) in accordance with any other procedure permitted by law, shall be an act by vote of the Governing Board.
+If a Governing Board member has recused himself or herself from a decision, and a quorum of otherwise qualified Governing Board members cannot reasonably be assembled in time to meet the exigencies of that particular situation, the recused Governing Board member may be counted for quorum purposes only.
+As used in this section, "the exigencies of that particular situation" shall be defined to require circumstances in which the Governing Board is required to act within a limited period of time or in which the public interest or the protection of investors otherwise prevents the deferral of action until a quorum of non-recused Governing Board members is available.

-4.4.
+4.5.
 Compensation and Expenses.
-The Governing Board shall set the compensation for its Members.
-Members of the Governing Board shall be reimbursed by the Board for reasonable expenses incurred in the discharge of their duties.
+The Governing Board shall set the compensation for its members.
+The Corporation shall pay or reimburse members of the Governing Board for reasonable expenses incurred in the discharge of their duties.

-ARTICLE V BOARD MEETINGS
+ARTICLE V GOVERNING BOARD MEETINGS